We move on from the Poplar Inn but still considering one of the Ebbern clan.

 From the collection of Pam Bates

-On May 15th 1899 Thomas sold his premises at the corner of North Gate and Bath Street to draper William Gibson, of Wortley House, Ilkeston, for the sum of £1710.
+The premises at the corner of North Gate and Bath Street were sold to draper William Gibson, of Wortley House, Ilkeston, for the sum of £1710.
 The property was described as being 570 square yards, which would make it slightly less than the area shaded blue in the above plan, and appearing on the west side of the property.
 It was described as ‘bounded on the West by Bath Street, on the North by property belonging to the Duke of Rutland and leased to Thereza Chapman, on the South by North Gate, and on the East by an intended road or passageway of four feet in width.” (paraphrased).

 At the same time Thomas sold to William the other two areas along North Gate, to the east of the shaded area up to Durham Street (formerly Belvoir Street), for £300.
 You can see, in the sketch below, that it bears the name of William Gibson, but what it doesn’t show is that the areas extended up to Durham Street.